 The Test - Verifying should be input a message or not.

-We used a very salesy/honest sequence with a twist on the connexion request :
+We used a very salesy/honest sequence with a twist on the connection request :

 “Hello {{firstname}},